rspack-contrib/ts-checker-rspack-plugin/CONTRIBUTING.md

 ## Code of conduct

-Help us keep **fork-ts-checker-webpack-plugin** open and inclusive.
+Help us keep **ts-checker-rspack-plugin** open and inclusive.
 Please read and follow our [Code of conduct](CODE_OF_CONDUCT.md).

 ## How can I contribute?

 ### Improve documentation

-As a **fork-ts-checker-webpack-plugin** user, you are the perfect candidate to help us improve our documentation: typo corrections, clarifications, more examples, etc.
+As a **ts-checker-rspack-plugin** user, you are the perfect candidate to help us improve our documentation: typo corrections, clarifications, more examples, etc.

 Please follow the [Documentation guidelines](#documentation).